 The UCLA Center for Cerebral Palsy is dedicated to educating professionals in the most up-to-date assessment and treatment approaches and tools for people with cerebral palsy.
 Our mission also includes educating consumers on available treatment options for people with cerebral palsy.
 We continue to train physicians and other health care providers in our inter-disciplinary lifespan clinic.

-In partnership with UCP Wheels for Humanity, the Center is working to improve the level of rehabilitation services provided in El Salvador.
-Funded by USAID, the project is aimed at health care providers, community health workers and consumers.
-The Center’s Clinical Coordinator Marcia Greenberg MS, PT, KEMG has traveled to El Salvador to train therapists in using evidence-based medicine in the treatment of children and adults with neurological disabilities.
+In partnership with UCP Wheels for Humanity, the Center is improving the level of rehabilitation services provided in developing countries.
+Funded by USAID, the projects are aimed at health care providers, community health workers and consumers.
+The Center’s Clinical Coordinator Marcia Greenberg MS, PT has traveled to El Salvador and Ukraine to train therapists in using evidence-based medicine in the treatment of children and adults with neurological disabilities.